paulinev-kth/katacoda-scenarios/sampler-docker/step_creating_docker_dashboard.md

 ## Monitoring a docker container
-The main ressources monitored are generally
+The main resources  monitored are generally
 - CPU
 - memory
 - network
-- disk read/rewrtite
+- disk read/rewrite

-These ressouces can be seen with the command `docker stats`, but we will now put them into the config file.
+These resources can be seen with the command `docker stats`, but we will now put them into the config file.

-We will now create our docker monitoring dashboard, you can remove the previous components of your config file (it sould only contains the variable part).
+We will now create our docker monitoring dashboard, you can remove the previous components of your config file (it should only contains the variable part).
 ## Memory and CPU usage
-This sampler component will give you timechart for each of the ressource:
+This sampler component will give you a timechart for each of the resources:
 ```yaml
 runcharts:
   - title: CPU Redis container